darth-dodo/darth-dodo.github.io/_posts/2020-06-14-inspiration.md

 I am glad I made that call to a random stranger to help me build a website four years ago.
 I am glad I kept pestering him with "Tu Frontend, Main Backend" (You handle the Frontend, I will handle the Backend) line for all these years.
 I hope we never get around building that website and get this behind us.
 Where's the fun in that? 🤷🏻‍♂️

-Meeting and growing up with Abhishek has been one of the most cherished experiences of my life.
+Meeting and growing up with Abhishek has been one of the most cherishing experiences of my life.
 Thanks for inspiring me to start blogging 🔥 !

 ---